Colombian War of Independence: Spanish Reconquest (1815–1819)

-The Siege of Cartagena de Indias (1815) initiated the reconquest of neo-Grenadian territory.
+The Siege of Cartagena (1815) initiated the reconquest of neo-Grenadian territory.
 After taking Cartagena, the Spanish attacked the rest of the country on three fronts (Morillo from Cartagena, Sebastián de la Calzada from Venezuela, and Juan de Sámano, the future viceroy of New Granada, from Pasto), which ended with the defeat of the Patriots after the Battle of Cuchilla del Tambo in June 1816.
 In view of the advance of the expeditionary force, internal disputes between the Republicans diminished, but remained a major obstacle, despite an attempt by the government of the United Provinces to resolve them.
 No mutual aid between provinces, although essential, was sent.

 The reconquest completed, a campaign of terror began during which many Colombian patriots were executed for treason.
 Others, like Francisco de Paula Santander, retreated to the eastern plains, near the border with Venezuela, to try to reorganize political and military forces to face the new adversary.

 Liberation of New Granada (1819–1824)

 Painting of Francisco de Paula Santander in the battlefield holding the Constitution, made by José María Espinosa.

-In May 1819, Simon Bolivar and his Venezuelan army crossed the Cordillera Oriental during the rainy season, and took the Spanish by surprise when his emerged in Colombia from the mountains on 5 July.
+In May 1819, Simon Bolivar and his Colombian army crossed the Cordillera Oriental during the rainy season, and took the Spanish by surprise when his emerged in Colombia from the mountains on 5 July.
 In a series of battles the Republican army cleared its way to Bogotá.
 First at the Battle of Vargas Swamp on 25 July, Bolívar intercepted a Royalist force attempting to reinforce the poorly defended capital.
 On 7 August 1819, he gained a decisive victory at the Battle of Boyacá, where the bulk of the Royalist army surrendered to Bolívar.

-On receiving the news of the defeat, viceroy Juan de Sámano and the rest of Royalist government fled Santafé de Bogotá to Cartagena de Indias.
+On receiving the news of the defeat, viceroy Juan de Sámano and the rest of Royalist government fled Santafé de Bogotá to Cartagena.
 In the afternoon of 10 August Bolívar's army entered Bogotá without any Royalist resistance.

 On November 25th, 1820, General Bolivar would sign a treaty.
 The next day, November 26th, General Morillo of Spain would follow suit in ratifying the treaty.
 Notably, this occurred prior to the Spanish Monarch's recognition of New Granada's independence, which indicated that the signing did not mark the end to the movement.

 Cartagena was taken in 1821 along with the entire Caribbean coast, while the Southern provinces and present-day Ecuador were liberated from the Spanish in 1822–24.
+Afterwards, Simón Bolívar continued his southern campaigns into modern-day Peru and Bolivia, leaving Francisco de Paula Santander, his vice-president, in charge of the government of the newly created Republic of Colombia.